-If you sign and return your proxy card but do not mark the form to provide voting instructions, the shares represented by your proxy card will be voted "FOR" all nominees for director named in this proxy statement and "FOR" the say-on-pay proposal.
+If you sign and return your proxy card but do not mark the form to provide voting instructions, the shares represented by your proxy card will be voted "FOR" all nominees for director named in this proxy statement, "FOR" the say-on-pay proposal and "FOR" the ratification of the appointment of RSM US LLP.

+Vote in Person.
 If you want to vote in person, please come to the meeting.
 We will distribute written ballots to anyone who wants to vote at the meeting.
-Even if you plan to attend the meeting, you should complete, sign and return your proxy card in advance of the meeting just in case your plans change.
-Please note that if your shares are held in the name of your broker (or in what is usually referred to as "street name"), you will need to arrange to obtain a "legal proxy" from your broker in order to vote in person at the meeting.
+Even if you plan to attend the meeting, you should vote your proxy card in advance of the meeting just in case your plans change.
+Please note that if your shares are held in street name, you will need to arrange to obtain a "legal proxy" from your broker in order to vote in person at the meeting.